Geethevirus/Helply-App-/README.md

 # Helply-App-
-Uses machine learning feature/concepts from firebase, one of the features is text recognition from an image.
+Uses machine learning feature/concepts from firebase, one of the features is text recognition from an image.USES ANDROID STUDIO.